crucialwebstudio/chargify-sdk-php/docs/source/index.rst

 Chargify SDK for PHP Documentation
 ==================================

 Chargify SDK for PHP is a PHP package that makes it easy to interact with the Chargify API.
+It has been used in production for years on your flagship product, `Chargely, a hosted billing portal for Chargify <http://www.chargely.com>`_.

-- Simple interface for sending API calls to chargify.com
+- Abstracts away underlying HTTP requests to the Chargify API
 - Supports Chargify API v1 and Chargify Direct (v2)

 .. code-block:: php